talesmateus123/angular-currency-converter/README.md

 # Currency converter project
-This project is an Angular CLI example, using a custom font, external image and has implementing good programming practices, As well as, code documentation, form validation, and layers abstraction, that is, abstraction of components, services, and modules.
+This project is an Angular CLI example, using a custom directives, bootstrap framework, Http request with a external currency converter API, and has implementing good programming practices, As well as, code documentation, form validation, and layers abstraction, that is, abstraction of components, services, and modules.
 I hope to help you with this angular example.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.